Alex Rider (book series): Skeleton Key

 Skeleton Key was published in 2002.
 After foiling a Triad plot to fix the 2001 Wimbledon tennis tournament and befriending Sabina, Alex is in grave danger of assassination.
 Forced to leave the country, MI6 sends him on a mission to Cuba with two doubtful CIA agents, of whom he is the sole survivor.
 He encounters former Soviet general Alexei Sarov, who tries to adopt Alex and expresses ideas of a nuclear holocaust and world domination under communist rule.
-Alex then foils his plans, saving the world for a third time.
+Alex then foils his plans, saving the UK for the third time.

 Eagle Strike

 Eagle Strike was published in 2003.
 Popstar Damian Cray hopes to destroy the drug-making countries of the world by hijacking the United States nuclear arsenal.
 Suspicious of him, Alex takes Cray on without the help of the sceptical MI6.
 Cray releases a state-of-the-art games console called the 'Gameslayer', with its first game, 'Feathered Serpent', being much more than it seems.
 Alex uncovers a plot involving the US government and the international community but is caught spying and forced into a real-life version of 'Feathered Serpent' which he manages to escape by cheating.
 He leaves Damian Cray's mansion after stealing a piece of equipment vital to Damian's plan but is forced to give it up because Damian kidnaps Alex's girlfriend, Sabina.
 The two enter Air Force One, where Damian Cray launches nuclear missiles at the drug-supplying countries.
-Cray kills Yassen Gregorovich, but soon after Alex pushes Cray to his death.
-He then stops the missiles before they can hit their targets.
-Just before dying, Gregorovich tells Alex to look for a criminal organization called Scorpia, a group he claims Alex's father worked for.
+Damian Cray kills Yassen Gregorovich after refusing to kill Alex, but soon after Alex pushes Cray to his death.
+He then disables the missiles before they can hit their targets.
+Just before dying, Yassen tells Alex to look for a criminal organisation called SCORPIA, a group he claims Alex's father worked for.
 The book was adapted as the basis for the second series of the Alex Rider television series.